The streets and sidewalks of Lynchburg are connected to the James River by a network of over 15,000 stormwater drains.

 Whenever it rains, all the water—and whatever else is in the drain, including trash, oil, gasoline, and natural debris—is carried directly to the James River.
 In order to raise awareness about the importance of stormwater drains in keeping the James River clean, Lynchburg Water Resources and the James River Council for the Arts and Humanities (JRCAH) are inviting artists to submit designs for storm drain art in downtown Lynchburg.

 Each storm drain is made of concrete with a metal manhole cover on top.
 The shape of the drain is a rectangle.
 On average, the drains measure approximately 108” x 36”.
-Please use the 2018 Storm Drain Art Template as a guide.
+Please use the 2019 Art Template as a guide.

 Designs must be painted on the area surrounding the drain and must also incorporate the manhole itself.

 Designs may not contain any business promotions or advertisements.

 Designs may not include any breach of intellectual property, brands or trademarks, or depictions of illegal activity.

 Designs may not incorporate any physical objects attached to the drains.

 Designs must be public friendly with no vulgar or lewd language or representations.

 If the final design differs greatly from the proposed design, the City of Lynchburg reserves the right to remove the artwork.